 - The person in charge of receiving the grain (wheat grader), should be well trained to do so, knowledgeable and dependable in order to do his specified task.
 The wheat grader should have the authority to reject wheat if it does not conform to the minimum requirements or re-classify it into another class if necessary.

 - Managers and supervisors of food processes shall have the necessary knowledge to be able to judge potential risks and take necessary action to remedy deficiencies

 Instruction and supervision

 - Periodic assessments of the effectiveness of training, instructions programmes as well as routine supervision and checks should be made to ensure that food hygiene and food safety procedures are being implemented correctly and effectively by all personnel.

-- Warehouse management shall provide and maintain documented standard operating procedure for FSMS systems compliance and its supervision at site through records /checklists on routine basis to control any possible hazards throughout supply chain.
+- Warehouse management shall provide and maintain documented standard operating procedure for FSMS systems compliance and its supervision at a site through records /checklists on a routine basis to control any possible hazards throughout a supply chain.

 - Management is responsible to arrange training for all food handlers regarding the hygienic handling of food as well as personal hygiene (good hygiene practices).